JyotiranjanBiswal/design-pattern/README.md

 **Restriction:**

-a. *Factory class must have a static method(factory method)*
+1. *Factory class must have a static method(factory method)*

-b. *Static method(Factory method) must have to return class intance*
+2. *Static method(Factory method) must have to return class intance*

-c. *Only one object should be created at one time*
+3. *Only one object should be created at one time*

 ```